Foundation / Corporation

 Rhode Island Foundation

-Grants of up to $2,500 and grants of up to $3,500 to Rhode Island nonprofits, government agencies, and libraries to ensure greater access to information through projects such as archiving materials and disseminating information through the media.
+Grants to Rhode Island nonprofit organizations, government agencies, and libraries to expand the role of libraries and literary-focused associations as community centers.
+Some applicants will be required to participate in an on-site consultation.
+Funding is intended to strengthen libraries and ensure greater access to information through projects such as archiving materials and disseminating information through the media.
 Funding is also available to help libraries meet local needs.

 Grants are offered in two categories: